 - Has a known history of human immunodeficiency virus (HIV) infection.
 Note: No HIV testing is required unless mandated by local health authority.

 - Has a known history of active tuberculosis (TB; Bacillus tuberculosis).

 - Has a history or current evidence of any condition (eg, known deficiency of the enzyme dihydropyrimidine dehydrogenase), therapy, or laboratory abnormality that might confound the results of the study, interfere with the participant's participation for the full duration of the study, or is not in the best interest of the participant to participate, in the opinion of the treating investigator.

 - Chao Family Comprehensive Cancer Center, University of California, Irvine

 Lead Scientist at UC Cancer

 - Farshid Dayyani (uci)

-Clinical Professor, Medicine.
-Authored (or co-authored) 49 research publications.
+Clinical Professor, Medicine, School of Medicine.
+Authored (or co-authored) 59 research publications

 - accepting new patients